What Is the National Clean Air Programme (NCAP)? (Quick Answer)

 NCAP Within India’s Broader Environmental Policy Landscape

-NCAP operates alongside urban transport initiatives, energy transitions, and climate-related policies.
+NCAP operates alongside other national and urban governance programmes that influence air quality monitoring, emissions reporting, and environmental planning.
 Its primary function is to provide a common analytical and reporting framework, positioning air quality as a measurable component of long-term environmental governance rather than a standalone issue.

 These adjacent policy areas are referenced only to situate NCAP institutionally and are not examined here as solutions or interventions.